code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 <a name=pod></a>
 #### POD
-This is a Complete package which Kubernets creates to install application on Worker Node.
-Pod can contain multiple applications.
+- Complete package which Kubernets creates to install application on Worker Node.
+Pod can contain multiple containers(application)w.
 Pods run in isolated pvt enviornment.
 Pod Contains:
   - *1.* Container(Eg: [Docker](#doc))
   - *2.* Shared storage, as Volumes
   - *3.* Networking, as a unique cluster IP address